 The Queens Public Transit Committee was founded with the idea that all modes of transportation in Queens can and should be improved.
 We believe that transportation improvement is not a “zero sum game.”
 That is, we do not believe that improvements in one mode of transportation must be at the expense of another.

 We advocate safer streets and better (and safer) roads.
-Pedestrian safety must not come at the expense of moving traffic, but we recognize that we are all pedestrians at some point.
+We recognize that we are all pedestrians at some point.
+But pedestrian safety must not come at the expense of moving traffic.

-Be believe that the city’s Woodhaven Boulevard proposal raises s number of issues that shed significant light on their overall transportation policies.
+We believe that the city’s Woodhaven Boulevard proposal raises a number of issues that shed significant light on their overall transportation policies.